 At a glance

 127.0.0.1).
-A fresh install is never reachable from another host until you explicitly set HOST/HOSTNAME.
+A fresh install is never reachable from another host until you explicitly set HOST (and HOST alone; HOSTNAME is ignored, see below).

-npx clawboo is a thin launcher.
-It probes for an already-running dashboard, starts one if needed, then opens your browser at the resolved URL.
+Run bare, clawboo is a thin launcher.
+It probes for an already-running dashboard, starts one if needed, then opens your browser at the resolved URL. clawboo stop and clawboo restart reach that server afterwards; see the CLI reference.

 - Informational Gateway probe: TCP-probes